Karim-ezzedine/CartKit/README.md

 `profileID == nil`

-Guest carts are local-only, not tied to a user account, and may later be migrated when a user authenticates.
+Guest carts are local-only, not tied to a user account, and can be migrated later when a user authenticates.

 There is no separate “guest cart” type.
 Guest behavior is a semantic interpretation, not a different model.

+---

 ### Profile carts

 A cart becomes a profile cart when it is associated with a non-nil `profileID`.

 Profile carts follow the same lifecycle rules as guest carts and differ only in ownership and scope.

+---

 ### One-active-cart rule